 - (a) Physician licenses originally issued between July 1st and February 28th (29th in leap years) shall be due for first-time renewal no later than the immediately following June 30th.
 Physician licenses originally issued between March 1st and June 30th shall be valid through, and due for first-time renewal no later than, June 30th of the following calendar year.
-Regardless of original issue date, after first-time renewal, all physician licenses shall be renewed no later than June 30th of each calendar year.
-Physician licenses set to expire on June 30, 2020, are extended to, and shall be renewed by, September 30, 2020. - (b) Licensees who-fail to submit their application for renewal by June 30th may submit their application, the requisite renewal fee, and the license renewal grace period surcharge no later than September 30th.
-Physician licenses set to expire on September 30, 2020, may be renewed during the grace period no later than December 31, 2020, subject to submission of the renewal application, the requisite renewal fee, and the license renewal grace period surcharge. - (c) Licensees shall submit an application for renewal each year in a format or form provided by the board.
+Regardless of original issue date, after first-time renewal, all physician licenses shall be renewed no later than June 30th of each calendar year. - (b) Licensees who-fail to submit their application for renewal by June 30th may submit their renewal application, the requisite renewal fee, and the license renewal grace period surcharge no later than September 30th. - (c) Licensees shall submit an application for renewal each year in a format or form provided by the board.
 The board may utilize paper or electronic forms, or a combination of both.

 Section 11.
-Reactivation of emeritus and inactive licenses.
+Conversion of administrative, emeritus and inactive licenses to active, full, unrestricted status.